 Not every person experiences these physical conditions at the same age, and some elderly drivers may not experience any of these conditions whatsoever.
 However, the state of Indiana has taken measures to protect older drivers and other people on the road when these or other health conditions may be a concern.

-For a free legal consultation with a elderly driver lawyer serving Indianapolis, call 317-636-7777
+For a free legal consultation with a elderly driver accidents lawyer serving Indianapolis, call 317-636-7777

 Driver’s License Renewal